evitaisyr/final-project/README.md

    Do better defensive teams (lower DRtg) tend to win more games?
    Compare NBA vs. WNBA to see if defense is equally important in both leagues

-3) Regression Model: Predicting Wins from Key Metrics Compare NBA vs. WNBA to see if the importance of defense differs A negative DRtg coefficient means better defense leads to more wins

-4) Bar Chart: DRtg by Team (Best & Worst Defenses)
+3) Bar Chart: DRtg by Team (Best & Worst Defenses)
    Are the best defensive teams also the most successful?
    Sort teams by lowest (best) and highest (worst) DRtg. & compare their (WL%)

-5) Interactive Feature: Predict Win Improvement with DRtg Change User inputs a change in DRtg (e.g., improving defense by 5 points Model predicts how many more games the team would win
+4) Regression Model: Predicting Wins from Key Metric Compare NBA vs. WNBA to see if this metric is more important in one league

+5) Analyze Residuals from the Regression Model
+   Compare NBA vs WNBA residuals and show top and bottom outliers

+6) Interactive Feature: Chose a team and season to see how they performed vs the model